A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

 The long short-term memory (LSTM) network~\cite{hochreiter1997long} is a specialized type of sequential neural network that allows information to persist over time.
 It is an enhancement of the recurrent neural network (RNN)~\cite{schuster1997bidirectional}, specifically designed to address the vanishing gradient problem, a common issue in RNNs.
 In the original LSTM architecture~\cite{hochreiter1997long}, at each time step $t$, the input $x_t$ is combined with the previous hidden state $h_{t-1}$.
 This combined vector is then processed through three key components: the input gate $\mathsf{input}_t$, the output gate $\mathsf{output}_t$, and the input node $\mathsf{gate}_t$, defined by the following equations:

 where $\mathbf{W}^{(*)}$ and $\mathbf{U}^{(*)}$ are weight matrices, $b^{(*)}$ are bias terms, $\widetilde{C}_t$ is the candidate cell state, and $\phi$ is the activation function.

 LSTM networks have become indispensable for POI recommendation~\cite{zhang2018discrete,zhao2018go,zhan2019semantic,zhang2022spatio,yang2022attention}, effectively modeling the sequential dependencies inherent in user check-in data to predict future preferences.
-Earlier studies~\cite{zhang2018discrete,zhao2018go,zhan2019semantic} adopt LSTM to model POI sequences.
-Zhang \textit{et al.}~\cite{zhang2018discrete} propose a novel approach to learning user preferences by introducing the Discrete Ranking-based Matrix Factorization (DRMF) algorithm.
-DRMF leverages pairwise user preferences, framing the learning process as a binary quadratic programming problem to derive binary codes.
-To address the challenges of non-convexity and binary constraints inherent in this formulation, they introduce a self-paced learning strategy.
-This strategy gradually incorporates pairwise preferences, starting with simpler relationships and progressing to more complex ones, thereby enhancing the optimization process.
-Nevertheless, Zhao \textit{et al.}~\cite{zhao2018go} address the limitations of traditional RNNs in capturing the crucial influence of time and distance between consecutive check-ins.
+Earlier studies~\cite{zhang2018discrete,zhao2018go,zhan2019semantic} adopt LSTMs to model POI sequences.
+Zhao \textit{et al.}~\cite{zhao2018go} address the limitations of traditional RNNs in capturing the crucial influence of time and distance between consecutive check-ins.
 Their proposed STLSTM model integrates spatio-temporal context, short-term spatio-temporal gating, and long-term spatio-temporal gating.
-Another earlier study~\cite{zhan2019semantic} introduces an approach that incorporates temporal information to understand the semantic connections between user actions.
-This approach leverages a semantic correlational graph to calculate semantic sequential correlation, factoring in time intervals.
-It then integrates this semantic information into a modified LSTM framework, incorporating two additional semantic gates.
+Another study by Zhan \textit{et al.}~\cite{zhan2019semantic} incorporates temporal information to understand the semantic relationships between user actions.
+They leverage a semantic correlational graph to calculate semantic sequential correlation, factoring in time intervals, and integrate this information into a modified LSTM framework with two additional semantic gates.
 This enhanced model captures users' sequential behaviors and long- and short-term interests within a semantic context.
-Finally, this approach proposes user clustering to improve recommendation accuracy by grouping users based on their semantic preferences.
+It also introduces user clustering to improve recommendation accuracy by grouping users based on their semantic preferences.